SwissClinicalTrialOrganisation/secuTrial_recipes/beginner_howto/README.md

 This manual is intended to give you a rough overview of secuTrial’s functionalities without going into too much detail.
-Also, it may be helpful as an indicator when you feel lost, which will most likely happen often during your initial user experience. secuTrial is the software we use to set up electronic case report forms (eCRFs) for clin- ical studies/trials.
+Also, it may be helpful as an indicator when you feel lost, which will most likely happen often during your initial user experience. secuTrial is the software we use to set up electronic case report forms (eCRFs) for clinical studies/trials.
 It has a browser based interface both for setup and data acquisition.

 ![](https://placehold.it/15/228B22/000000?text=+) setup